Cluster extension

-You can extend a YDB cluster by adding new nodes to its configuration.
-The instructions to extend the YDB cluster installed manually on virtual machines or bare metal servers are provided below.
-YDB cluster extension in a Kubernetes environment is performed by adjusting the YDB Kubernetes operator configuration.
+You can expand a YDB cluster by adding new nodes to its configuration.
+Below is the list of actions for expanding a YDB cluster installed manually on VM instances or physical servers.
+In the Kubernetes environment, clusters are expanded by adjusting the YDB controller settings for Kubernetes.

 Preparing new servers

-3. prepare and install the TLS key and certificate for the server;
+3. Generate the appropriate TLS key and certificate for the software and add them to the server.

-4. copy the current YDB cluster configuration file to the server.
+4. Copy the up-to-date configuration file for the YDB cluster to the server.

 Adding dynamic nodes

-To add the dynamic node to the cluster, it is sufficient to start the operating system process serving that node, passing the path to the cluster configuration file, databasae name and the addresses of any three YDB static nodes as command line parameters, as shown in the cluster deployment instruction.
+To add a dynamic node to the cluster, run the process that serves this node, passing to it, in the command line options, the name of the served database and the addresses of any three static nodes of the YDB cluster, as shown in the cluster deployment instructions.

-To remove the dynamic node from the cluster, it is enough to stop its process.
+To remove a dynamic node from the cluster, stop the process on the dynamic node.

 Adding static nodes

-To add the additional static nodes, perform the following sequence of steps:
+To add static nodes to the cluster, perform the following steps:

-1. Format the disks intended for YDB data storage, using the procedure described in the cluster deployment instruction.
+1. Format the disks that will be used to store the YDB data by following the procedure for the cluster deployment step

-3. Distribute the updated cluster configuration file on all existing and new cluster nodes, replacing the older version of that file.
+3. Copy the updated cluster's configuration file to all the existing and added servers in the cluster, overwriting the old version of the configuration file.

-6. Start the new static nodes on their corresponding servers.
+6. Start the processes that serve the new static nodes in the cluster, on the appropriate servers.

-7. Ensure that the new static nodes are shown on the cluster monitoring page in the embedded UI.
+7. Make sure that all the new static nodes now show up on the cluster monitoring page in the built-in UI.

-8. Obtain the authentication token to run the administrative commands using the YDB CLI, for example:
+8. Issue an authentication token using the YDB CLI, for example:

 ydb -e grpcs://<node1.ydb.tech>:2135 -d /Root --ca-file ca.crt \

-• node1.ydb.tech - FQDN of any server hosting the existing static nodes;
+• node1.ydb.tech: The FQDN of any server hosting the cluster's static nodes.

-9. Allow the YDB cluster to use the disks on the new static nodes for data storage, by running the following command on any cluster node:
+9. Allow the YDB cluster to use disks to store data on the new static nodes.
+For this, run the following command on any cluster node:

 export LD_LIBRARY_PATH=/opt/ydb/lib